Pet Health Certificates in Dedham, MA

 Does my pet need to be up to date on vaccinations to receive a health certificate?

 Yes.
 A current rabies vaccination is required for most health certificates.
 Depending on your destination, additional vaccines or preventative treatments may also be required.
 Please bring your pet’s vaccination records to the appointment.
-If your pet is due for vaccines, we can update them at the same visit.
+If your pet is due for vaccines, we can update them during the same visit.

 Do all airlines require a health certificate for pet travel?